vapor-community/example/README.md

 Check out the [live demo](http://vapor.qutheory.io) running on Ubuntu.

-Clone this repo and run `swift build` to download the dependencies, then run `.build/debug/App`
+Clone this repo and run `./run` to start your application.

+You can also build it manually by running `swift build` to download the dependencies, then run `.build/debug/App`.

+Note: the `run` script may contain fixes for bugs in SPM that may prevent you from building with `swift build`.

 View [Vapor](https://github.com/qutheory/vapor) for documentation.